Accessibility and Access Keys

 There are three main federal acts pertaining to the welfare of farm animals in Canada:

-Health of Animals Act & Regulations – Section VII… contains requirements for animals in transport.
+Health of Animals Act and Regulations contains requirements for animals in transport.

-Meat Inspection Act & Regulations – Section III… contains requirements for the slaughter of farm animals.
+Meat Inspection Act and Regulations contains requirements for the slaughter of farm animals.

-Criminal Code – Part XI contains basic requirements for the humane treatment of animals and the prevention of cruelty to animals.
+Criminal Code contains basic requirements for the humane treatment of animals and the prevention of cruelty to animals.

-The Canadian Food Inspection Agency (CFIA…), which comes under Agriculture Canada, is responsible for enforcing the Meat Inspection and Health of Animals Regulations.
-SPCA…, humane societies and/or police officers are responsible for enforcing the animal cruelty section of the Criminal Code.
+The Canadian Food Inspection Agency (CFIA), which comes under Agriculture Canada, is responsible for enforcing the Meat Inspection and Health of Animals Regulations.
+SPCAs, humane societies and/or police officers are responsible for enforcing the animal cruelty sections of the Criminal Code.

-The Health of Animals Regulations, enacted more than 30 years ago, prohibit the transport of ill or injured animals to prevent undue suffering and establish minimum requirements for humane transport.
-More than four years ago, the CFIA… began consultations to amend these regulations, but changes have still not been officially published.
+The Health of Animals Regulations, enacted almost 40 years ago, prohibit the transport of ill or injured animals to prevent undue suffering and establish minimum requirements for humane transport.
+Approximately 10 years ago, the CFIA began consultations to amend these regulations, but changes have still not been officially published.
 Click here to read more about the regulations and the CFHS’ recommendations.